T-AbdelAlim/CraniumPy/README.md

 * Python version: 3.8

 To run this project:
-1. Create and/or load a virtual environment:
+1. Create and/or load a virtual environment (for more information about virtual environments, [check the docs](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment)):

 ```
 conda create -n CraniumPy python=3.8
 conda activate CraniumPy
 ```
-If you are unfamiliar with virtual environments, check [miniconda](https://docs.conda.io/en/latest/miniconda.html).

 2. Clone repository:
 ```